eclipse-volttron/volttron-docs/source/deploying-volttron/scaling-volttron.rst

 ====================
 VOLTTRON provides recipes that leverages `ansible <https://docs.ansible.com/ansible/latest/index.html>`_ to orchestrate the deployment and configuration process for VOLTTRON, enabling repeatable and consistent deployments across various host machines.
-Please see `volttron-ansible docs <external-docs/volttron-ansible/index.html>`_ for more details
+Please see :ref:`volttron ansible documentation <VOLTTRON-ANSIBLE>` for more details.

 Federated Service
 =================